 Large Scale Corporate Partnerships with Volunteer Ireland

-For more information on partnerships with VI contact [email protected].
+For more information on partnerships with us contact [email protected].

 Community Volunteers

+Community Volunteers provides a unique opportunity for individuals to get involved locally – supporting events, projects and urgent needs as they arise e.g. COVID-19 and the Ukrainian crisis.
+The programme allows people to volunteer as often or as little as they like.
 Opportunities are varied and could include volunteering as a Welcome Ambassador at a local event or festival, grocery shopping for the elderly or acting as a race steward at a local fun run.
-For more information, visit our dedicated webpage for the Community Volunteers Programme.
+Learn more about Community Volunteers here.

 One-off Team Volunteering